Let’s go to Seville: a city break to be enjoyed

 Sightseeing in Seville

 The city itself is a sight.
-As soon as you leave your hotel, you’ll be astonished by the beautiful building fronts, the little balconies and delightful squares dotted with tall trees and palms.
+You’ll be astonished by the beautiful building fronts, the little balconies and delightful squares dotted with tall trees and palms.
 Nevertheless, there are some sights that any visitor to Seville must visit.

 Plaza de España: the most beautiful square in the world